 My core research interest is in human episodic memory, stemming from a PhD in Cognitive Neuroscience of Memory at the University of St Andrews.
 Since coming to Stirling in 2001 I have developed a traditional human EEG research lab (the Psychological Imaging Laboratory), but have recently become increasingly interested in the development of mobile cognition.
 I am excited about the possibility of moving traditional methods (EEG, eye-tracking) out of the laboratory and into the real world.
 Ultimately, I am a cognitive psychologist at heart, interested in how human memory works - or, as often as not, how it doesn't work.

 In Stirling I am a member of the Cognition in Complex Environments research group, which provides a forum for collaborations that cut across traditional boundaries between perception, attention, language and development.
 I am also Stirling University lead (PI) for SINAPSE, a Scottish Universities Neuroimaging pooling group funded by the SFC, which provides cross-institutional opportunities for engaging in neuroimaging research.
+My current focus is on Mobile Cognition - the translation of lab based psychophysiological measurements into the real world, and as part of this I lead a University of Stirling Dragon's Den group on Mobile Cognition.

 I am always happy to discuss research ideas and to meet with potential students.
 Please feel free to email or visit during my office hours.